Private Pilot Training

 The person must receive and log ground training from an authorized instructor or complete a home-study course on aeronautical knowledge.
 Also, the person must receive and log ground and flight training from an authorized instructor on areas of aircraft operations.

-In order to receive an airplane single-engine rating the person must log at least 40 hours of flight time that includes at least 20 hours of flight training from an authorized instructor and 10 hours of solo flight training.
+In order to receive an airplane single-engine rating the person must log at least 30 hours of flight time from an authorized instructor and 10 hours of solo flight training.
 (FAA Requirement)

 FAA Certified Flight Instructors - Cost $65.00 @ hour